 Step 2: Orientation/Open House

 - We encourage volunteers to attend an orientation/open house, where you will have the chance to meet current staff, check out the exhibits and learn about volunteering.
 The orientation is highly recommended, but not required.

 Step 3: The Application Process

-- All applicants must schedule an on-site interview.
+- All applicants must schedule an interview.
 At that time, you will fill out an application and do your interview.
 Please see the contact information below, and get in touch with us today!
 The top candidates will be accepted into the volunteer program.

 Step 4: Training

 - All accepted volunteers complete our 6-hour training course (offered twice a year, usually in February and July).
 In the three-day training course, new volunteers have a chance to learn about the natural and cultural history of the park, and proper interpretation and visitor interaction techniques.